faasm/faasm/README.md

 [![Build Status](https://travis-ci.org/lsds/Faasm.svg?branch=master)](https://travis-ci.org/lsds/Faasm)

 Faasm is a high-performance multi-tenant serverless runtime.
-It is intended for integration into other larger serverless platforms, not as a stand-alone system.
+It is intended for integration into other serverless platforms, not as a stand-alone system.

-By using WebAssembly to run users' code, we can combine software fault isolation with standard OS tooling to provide strong security and resource isolation guarantees at low cost.
+By using WebAssembly to run users' code, we can combine software fault isolation with standard OS tooling to provide security and resource isolation guarantees at low cost.

 This lightweight isolation enables excellent performance and allows sharing of data between colocated functions through shared memory.

 Faasm currently supports C/C++ and Python.
 C/C++ are compiled using the stanard LLVM WebAssembly toolchain, while Python support is offered by compiling CPython itself to WebAssembly.

 Faasm uses its own custom host interface to allow functions to interact with the runtime, as well as provide secure access to networking and state.
 This is not dissimilar to WASI, but the Faasm interface focuses solely on a server-side POSIX environment, thus exposes more of the underlying host functionality.

 The WebAssembly execution and code generation is handled by [WAVM](https://github.com/WAVM/WAVM), an excellent server-side WebAssembly VM.
-The Python support is thanks to the [Pyodide](https://github.com/iodide-project/pyodide) project.
+The Python support is thanks to the
+[Pyodide](https://github.com/iodide-project/pyodide) project.

 This is primarily a research project.
 Other serverless WebAssembly runtimes are available.

 # Quick start

 You can start a simple Faasm runtime using the `docker-compose.yml` file in the root of the project.
-This creates a simple serverless system on the local machine with an `edge` container for receiving requests, an `upload` container for handling uploads of functions and states, and a `worker` container holding the runtime itself.
-There is also a `redis` container used for communication between the others.
+This creates a couple of worker instances as well as an upload endpoint for receiving function data and state.
+There is also a Redis container used for communication between the workers.

 You can start it by running: